 What is Urthware?

 What is our mission at urthware?
 To make naturally safe cutting boards and kitchenware without the toxic, synthetic and/or petroleum based chemicals found in most cutting boards.
-From our organic finishes to our all natural gum tree rubber feet.
+From our 100% Canadian locally sourced (100 mile) ethically harvested lumber, to our organic beeswax finishes, to our all natural gum tree rubber feet (natural latex).
 We go out of our way to create products that are as natural as possible and healthy for your family to use.
 Why buy expensive organic food just to place it on either a plastic cutting board, a glue filled bamboo board (usually an untested glue) or a wooden board containing toxic glues (untested) or scrap lumber or lumber obtained in unethical ways?
 When you now do have a choice.
 Urthware, naturally safe kitchenware.

 Do your cutting boards contain glue?

 ALL of our All Natural Series cutting boards contain ZERO glues and ZERO petroleum based coatings.
-They are the most natural and safe cutting boards we can possibly produce.
+They are the most natural cutting boards we can possibly produce.

 What type of wood do you use?

-We use North American Hard Maple for most of our cutting boards.
+We use 100% Canadian Hard Maple (Sugar maple) sourced within 100 miles of our facility and all ethically harvested and/or FSC certified.
 Hard Maple has the perfect blend of hardness for durabilty and softness to not dull your knife blades as quickly as, for example, a bamboo cutting board.
-It also has been shown in studies to not harbor bacteria.
+It also has been shown in studies to naturally combat harboring bacteria (you still need to clean and sanitize your wooden products too!).
 Plastic cutting boards, even when run through the dishwasher tend to harbor bacteria once the board has been used and has cut marks in the surface.
 As Hard Maple dries it kills the bacteria.
 With proper sanitization (as per included instructions), we feel Hard Maple is the best choice for a cutting board, bar none.

 Why not plastic?